isaacnmm/pestpolicy-hugo2XX/content/posts/best-tiller-for-roots/index.md

 Luckily, the
 Champion Dual-Rotating has adjustable tilling width.
 Therefore, you can get readily till in wide paths and narrow rows suing the same Dual-Rotating tiller.
-This tiller also includes four steel tines (13.8 inches), making the tilling process easier - flexibly switch between forward to reverse.�The tines are also dual rotating, and thus they'll quickly break down the problematic soil and roots in your yard.
+This tiller also includes four steel tines (13.8 inches), making the tilling process easier - flexibly switch between forward to reverse.The tines are also dual rotating, and thus they'll quickly break down the problematic soil and roots in your yard.
 The gear-driven tiller has a transmission made from cast iron, and it's equally fixed in the cast-iron case.
 You'll have an easy time chopping those roots in your land.
 Rear-tine tillers also have 13 inches self-propelling wheels, making it easy to operate in rough terrain and tree roots in the lawn or garden.
 Check these riding lawn mower for rough terrain